codcube/webize/README.md

 # webize

-there's no release, you just load index.rb from wherever you want and off you go. if for some reason you want a release, i take bribes or you can fork it.
+unfortunately there's no release yet. if for some reason you want a release, i'm open to sponsorship or feel free to fork the code and stretch it to your needs.
 [INSTALL](INSTALL.sh) dependencies.
-[USAGE](USAGE.md) tips.
-[Motivation & Rationale](LINKS.md)
+[USAGE](USAGE.md) tips. [background reading](LINKS.md)